process-engine/contribution_guidelines/scripts/setup/README.md

     - All meta setups will now be cloned locally
     - After that, all repositories are cloned into the individual meta setups

-Given the great number of repositories we use, this can take a few minutes.
+Given the great number of repositories we use, this may take a minute or two.

-Go get a coffee or something.

 After this script has finished, you are good to go!